-The Regional Education Guidance Service for Adults provides independent, confidential and free educational and career advice including one-to-one guidance consultations.
-REGSA is based on the College St. campus of WIT and can be contacted as follows:
+The Waterford Adult Educational Guidance Service provides independent, confidential and free educational and career advice including one-to-one guidance consultations.
+WWAEGS is based on the College St. campus of WIT and can be contacted as follows:

 For further information please contact:

 Part-time Livechat: Weds 22 August 2018, 2pm - 5pm

 Springboard Livechat: Weds 22 August 2018, 2pm - 5pm

 Part-time & Springboard Information Evening: Weds 22 August 2018, 5pm - 7pm

 Waterford Institute of Technology delighted to offer adults considering a return to education the chance to sample student life at the Institute.